Maryland Income Tax Calculator

 How Maryland income tax works

 Maryland imposes a graduated individual income tax under Maryland Tax-General Article 10-105.
-The same eight-bracket schedule applies to all filing statuses.
-Rates range from 2% on the first $1,000 of taxable income to 5.75% on income over $250,000.
-Maryland's standard deduction is 15% of Maryland AGI, subject to a per-filing-status minimum and maximum.
-In addition to the state tax, Maryland residents pay a local piggyback tax to their county or Baltimore City at rates ranging from 2.25% to 3.2%.
+Two rate schedules apply: one for single, married filing separately, and dependent filers, and one with wider brackets for joint filers, heads of household, and qualifying surviving spouses.
+For tax year 2025 each schedule has ten brackets running from 2% on the first $1,000 of Maryland taxable income up to 6.5% on income over $1,000,000 (single) or $1,200,000 (joint or head of household).
+The 2025 Budget Reconciliation and Financing Act (House Bill 352, Chapter 604) added two new top brackets, 6.25% and 6.5%, effective for tax years beginning after December 31, 2024, and also imposes a separate 2% surtax on net capital gains for taxpayers with federal AGI over $350,000.
+Maryland's standard deduction is a flat $3,350 (single or married filing separately) or $6,700 (joint, head of household, or qualifying surviving spouse).
+In addition to the state tax, Maryland residents pay a local piggyback tax to their county or Baltimore City at rates ranging from 2.25% to 3.20%.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction